FUSEEProjectTeam/Fusee/src/Website/content/page/necessary-tools.md

 ### Visual Studio Code (_required_)

-Edit your FUSEE App source code, debug into your app's functionality, build your app and publish it to the supported platforms from within the popular OpenSource lightweight integrated development environment.
+Edit your FUSEE App source code, debug into your app's functionality, build your app and publish it to the supported platforms from within the popular OpenSource lightweight code editor.

 Install Visual Studio Code from https://code.visualstudio.com/download